 · Hours to download (I’ve tested this and 24 seems acceptable.
 Three is too short and 8 only works for some people).

-· Type of Product (I use PayPal for my PLR Mini Mart, and then Free for Bonuses, CB for ClickBank and PDC for PayDotCom, but they have other choices such as 2checkout, eBay, and more).
+· Type of Product (I use PayPal and EVO for my main business, and then Free for Bonuses, CB for ClickBank and PDC for PayDotCom, but they have other choices such as 2checkout, eBay, and more).

 · Autoresponder email address (whatever your list name is for the product, add that here so that when they buy, Aweber will automatically send them an opt in verification email to see if they want to be on your list.
 You can do this for viral freebies, too – to build a list of prospective buyers)!

 · Other options that show up once a “type of product” is chosen.
 For instance, if I choose PayPal, it’ll ask me for my PayPal email address, whether this is my primary PayPal account, and it’ll ask me for the price.
 If I choose PDC, it’ll ask for other things relevant to your PDC product listing.
 Just look for anything in red and make sure you fill that part out.
 Once you enter the information, click Save and it will take you back to the Home screen.
 At the very top, click the Shopping Cart link.